HarrySmith01/cms-project/README.md

 # 3. Commit with a descriptive message

-git commit -m "Updated CI YML FILE"
+git commit -m "ci: add db:setup script and update CI workflow"

 # 4. Push to your develop branch